Course Outline

 Course Topics

-• Undertake an initial literature review
+• Undertake a literature review and citation practices

-• Undertake a risk assessement where appropriate
+• Undertake a risk assessment where appropriate

 • Undertake a review of any ethical considerations